jelmerk/hnswlib/README.md

 =======

-Work in progress java implementation of the [the Hierarchical Navigable Small World graphs](https://arxiv.org/abs/1603.09320) algorithm for doing approximate nearest neighbour search.
+Work in progress java implementation of the [the Hierarchical Navigable Small World graphs](https://arxiv.org/abs/1603.09320) (HNSW) algorithm for doing approximate nearest neighbour search.

 The index is thread safe, serializable, supports adding items to the index incrementally and has experimental support for deletes.